 How To Cook Trout

 - Some chefs fry brown trout in a beer batter.
 Others like baking it wrapped in foil with some potatoes, onion or garlic.
-The stronger flavor of brown trout doesn’t require heavy seasoning like some other white fish.
+The stronger flavor doesn’t require heavy seasoning like some other white fish.

-- To lessen the fishy taste soak the brown trout in milk overnight to draw out some of the oil.
+- To lessen the fishy taste soak it in milk overnight to draw out some of the oil.

 - Cayenne pepper